altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 "O::In the link..."
 ~Erin didn't lower her hand, and Ozmind eventually continued~ "O::Any state where you are not solidly in your self.
-So the link is the biggest example: any others?"
+So the link is the most obvious example: any others?"
 ~It was a question for the peanut gallery.
 Felix heard a few timid voices behind him~
 "S::Back of the mind?"